TillBeemelmanns/tfops-aug/README.md

-# WIP: Implementation of Google's Auto-Augmentation based on TF2 Operations
+# WIP: Implementation of Google's Auto-Augmentation based on TF2 OPS

 Exemplary implementation for learning augmentation policies from your training data distribution.
 The augmentation operations rely solely on tf operations which allows scalability and high computational throughput even on large images.
 Hence, they can be used easily with the tf.data API.

-### Example for an augmentation policy.
+### Example for an augmentation policy
 ```python
 augmentation_policy = {'sub_policy0': {'op0': ['adjust_saturation', 0.2, 2],
                                        'op1': ['equalize', 0.1, 6],